Mold on Clothes

 If you have recently washed your clothes, it is always best to dry the clothes in sunlight as soon as possible.
 If you do not have a way to dry clothes outside, dry them in the dryer.
 Do not let the clothes remain in the washing machine in their damp state for too long.

-What kind of mold can grow on clothes?
+What causes mold on clothes?

 There are two major types of mold – black mold and white mold.
 Black mold on clothes is not as commonly seen as white mold on clothes, but there are chances of both occurring under the right circumstances.